Integrable Discretisations for a Class of Nonlinear Schrodinger Equations on Grassmann Algebras: Abstract

 \section{Abstract}

-Integrable discretisations for a class of coupled nonlinear Schr\"odinger (NLS) type of equations are presented.
+Integrable discretisations for a class of coupled (super) nonlinear Schr\"odinger (NLS) type of equations are presented.
 The class corresponds to a Lax operator with entries in a Grassmann algebra.
 Elementary Darboux transformations are constructed.
 As a result, Grassmann generalisations of the Toda lattice and the NLS dressing chain are obtained.
-The compatibility (Bianchi commutativity) of these Darboux transformations leads to integrable Grassmamm generalisations of the difference Toda and NLS equations.
-The resulting discrete systems will have Lax pairs provided by the set of two consistent Darboux transformations.
+The compatibility (Bianchi commutativity) of these Darboux transformations leads to integrable Grassmann generalisations of the difference Toda and NLS equations.
+The resulting systems will have discrete Lax representations provided by the set of two consistent elementary Darboux transformations.
+For the two discrete systems obtained, initial value and initial-boundary problems are formulated.